hartwigmedical/actin/molecular/README.md

 ---|---|---
-purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. hasReliablePurity | 1 | Indicates whether the purity estimate can be trusted. predictedTumorOrigin | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
+purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. hasReliablePurity | 1 | Indicates whether the purity estimate can be trusted. predictedTumorType | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
 Can be left blank in case experiment does not determine MSI. isHomologousRepairDeficient | 0 | If 1, sample is considered homologous repair deficient.
 Can be left blank in case experiment does not determine HRD. tumorMutationalBurden | 14.2 | Number of mutations in the genome per Mb.
 Can be left blank in case experiment does not determine TMB.